mtlynch/mtlynch.io/content/posts/dont-beat-yourself-up/index.md

 ---
-title: "Don't Beat Yourself Up About Your Struggling Bootstrapped Business"
+title: "Don't Beat Yourself Up If Your Bootstrapped Business is Struggling"
 date: 2024-06-03T09:11:10-04:00
 ---